 - Extract Previous – This can be a handy option.
 It allows you to create a new copy of the query up to the selected step.

 When you click on different steps of the transformation process in the Applied Steps area, the formula bar updates to show the M code that was created for that step, if the M code generated is longer than the formula bar, you can expand the formula bar using the arrow toggle on the right-hand side.

 This is where we can write our own M code for all the transformations.
 Though this is not needed, all the steps we apply are recorded, and the underlying M code is constantly generated.
 Click on the advanced editor option to view the M code.

 The Difference Between the Transform and Add Column Tabs

 The bulk of all transformations available in power query can be accessed through either the Transform tab or the Add Column tab.

-When you use a command from the Add Column tab that is found in both tabs, it will create a new column with the transformed data and the original column will stay intact.
-Whereas using the equivalent command from the Transform tab will change the original column and no new column is created.
+When you use a command from the Add Column tab found in both tabs, it will create a new column with the transformed data, and the original column will stay intact.
+Whereas using the equivalent command from the Transform tab will change the original column, and no new column is created.

 This is a critical point to be aware of!

 The Transform Tab